 These memories haunted me my entire life.
 I could not talk about these events to anyone until I became a psychology major in college.
 As a child, I could never tell my father about these incidents for fear I would be branded a coward as Joel’s father did.
-As an adult I had years of PTSD and was hypervigilent, untrusting and intrapunitive feeling like a coward.
-I fantasized for years of finding Minor and taking revenge.
+As an adult I had years of PTSD and was hypervigilent, untrusting and intrapunitive, feeling like a coward.
+I fantasized for years about finding Minor and exacting severe revenge on him.
+I could never find him.
+However, I easily found my “self” to take it out on through drug abuse, over eating and social anxiety.
 My anger would well up whenever I felt or believed that others slighted, insulted, rejected, or unaccepted me.

 The telling of my story and listening to the stories of others’ abuse and harassment through the years has given me a sense of validation, hope and relief that our pain does matter, we are not alone, and we do deserve justice.